iotaledger/wasp/documentation/docs/contract_core/root.md

 them may require authorisation, i.e. can only be invoked by a specific caller, for example the _chain owner_.

 * **init** - The constructor.
-Automatically called immediately after deployment, as the first call.
+Automatically posted to the chain immediately after confirmation of the origin transaction, as the first call.
-    * Initializes base values of the chain according to parameters: chainID, chain color, chain address
+    * Initializes base values of the chain according to parameters
-    * sets _chain owner_ to the caller
+    * sets the caller as the _chain owner_
     * sets chain fee color (default is _IOTA color_)
-    * deploys all 4 core contracts
+    * deploys all core contracts.
+The core contracts become part of the immutable state.
+      It makes them callable just like any other smart contract deployed on the chain.

+* **delegateChainOwnership** - Prepares a successor (an `agent ID`) to become the owner of the chain.
+The ownership is not transferred until claimed.

 * **claimChainOwnership** - The new chain owner can claim ownership if it was delegated.
 Chain ownership changes.

-* **delegateChainOwnership** - Prepares a successor (an agent ID) to become the owner of the chain.
-The ownership is not transferred until claimed.

 * **deployContract** - Deploys a smart contract on the chain, if the caller has deploy permission.
 Parameters: